ADA-GWU/3-concurrency-hamidahagverdi/README.md

 ## Requirements for running

 1. Java Development Kit (JDK) 8 or higher.
+2. Make sure Java is properly installed and added to system PATH (so you can run `java` and `javac` commands from terminal).
-2. Minimum 2GB RAM (recommended).
+3. Minimum 2GB RAM (recommended).
-3. Graphics support for GUI display.
+4. Graphics support for GUI display.

 ## Installation & Run